 - A 2-page essay explaining your interest in the program, how your involvement in the Washington Campus program will benefit the Anderson community, and what you expect to gain from the program.

 All applicants will be interviewed by the faculty coordinator before candidates are selected.
+After candidates have been selected, they will need to register with the Washington Campus program itself, with the tuition and fees described below.
 Enrollment is limited.
 For best consideration, completed applications for the first two sessions in January and March should be submitted by the stated deadlines.
 All applicants are encouraged to apply as soon as possible.

 "The most important thing that I take away from this course is the knowledge that I can make a difference.
 I have always been told that I have a voice and that my vote counts, but I never knew how much or what I could do to influence public policy."